henley-regatta/adventofcode2021/README.md

   to any window size.
 Always with the off-by-one errors...
   * `python/day2part1.py` - Very simple algorithm but that was all that was required.
   Actually I implement an unused instruction - `back` to go backwards.
 Ho hum.
+  * `python/day2part2.py` - Only really a minor elaboration of the part 1 solution
+  although I removed the redundant instruction, and added an unasked-for guard condition to prevent the submarine breaching.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.